aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 and import your minimal set of images into it.
 Click the "Align" button and wait a while - the processor will be trying to figure out keypoints in each image and then try to match these points between the images to try to fit them all together into a single projection.
 To do that it will distort the images.
 This is the trial and error process part.
-You may need to add, remove or replace images to get the stiching to work or to work better.
+You may need to add, remove or replace images to get the stitching to work or to work better.
 You may want to add more of the frame images to fill the ragged holes around the image.

-After initial allignment, go to "Move/Drag" tab and move the image a bit up in the projected field of view and make it a bit more central visually.
+After initial alignment, go to "Move/Drag" tab and move the image a bit up in the projected field of view and make it a bit more central visually.
 That will help a bit with the distortions in the near-by people and people in the corners of the image.
 In the "Crop" tab set the initial crop - leave it generous, you can always crop more in later steps.
 Do not be afraid of leaving in sizable chunks of black homes, empty skies or grass.
 All of that